forge-studio/webresources/README.md

 3. Rename the file in small letters spearted by hyphen ( - ) if the category name is having more than one word.
 4. **No need to change title or anything in the duplicated file, every thing will be added automatically through the JS with the help of filename itself.**
 5. Go to sidebar.html file and add with proper icon with it.
 Get the icon list <a href="https://ionicons.com/">here</a>.
-6. Submit the category's resources on this <a href="https://forms.gle/f2F89yQqj33Gt7gg6">link</a> and it will be updated in some time after review.
+6. Submit the category's resources on this <a href="https://forms.gle/f2F89yQqj33Gt7gg6">link</a> and it will be updated in some time after review. **OR** submit a CSV file with the PR in assets/csv/your-github-username.csv and it will be merged and updated upon verification.
 7. Create a pull request and submit it.

 ### :pencil: Contribute Design